Cornell Chicken Barbecue

 - Always refrigerate while marinating.

-Back to where I started with this post, and back to where I started this life, I grew up eating this New York chicken and my family has continued to make it for many decades now.
+Back to where I started this post, and back to where I start this life; I grew up eating this New York chicken and my family has continued to make it for many decades now.

 I couldn’t help feel some pride as I watched my then 16-year-old son tend the grill over Memorial Day weekend.
 Realizing he was the fourth generation of my family to make this down-home-food, a recipe standard that is now a part of my roots.